All Episodes

 And so they were kind of stuck.

-Go home and talk to my grandfather and ask me how my career was going.
+And they ended up encouraging me, even though they never understood it, go home and talk to my grandfather and ask me how my career was going.

-But the point of all this is that despite that, there everybody that knew us assumed that there was this great pressure on all of the grandkids to be lawyers.
+But the point of all this is that despite that, everybody that knew us assumed that there was this great pressure on all of the grandkids to be lawyers.

 There was no pressure, just a desire.

-And I Pardon the sniffles here, by the way.
+And I pardon the sniffles here, by the way.

 Because that was a real job.

-I mean that's that was the career path.
+That was the career path.

-That's that's how hard success was.
+That's how hard success was.

-That's how much work it took, and that's what it was back in those days.
+And that's what it was back in those days.

-What I was doing didn't compute.
+And what I was doing didn't compute.

-But throughout all of it, there was nothing but uh but total support.
+But throughout all of it, there was nothing but total support for which I've always been grateful, always will be.

 So the phones to Kansas City.

-Hey Mark, I'm glad you uh waited.
+Hey, Mark, I'm glad you waited.

 Great to have you on the program.